hjbhu6/yvertx/core_manual_yeti.md

 To get the body and execute the request in one go use the `httpRequestNow` function.
-It works like the `httpRequest` function but executes the the request immidately and gets the body content.
+It works like the `httpRequest` function but executes the the request immidately and returns a promise containing the response and body content.

     client = yvertx.createHttpClient [] "localhost:8080";

-    yvertx.httpRequestNow client (Post '/some-path/') []
+    prom = yvertx.httpRequestNow client (Post '/some-path/') [];

-        \case of
+    prom >>- \case of
         None ex: logger#error("An excpetion happended \(ex)");
         Some {response, body}:
             logger#info(
                 "Got a response, status code: \(resp#statusCode)");
-        done;
+        esac;

-If the request was succesful Some HttpClientResponse and a Buffer containing the body will be given to the handler.
+If the request was succesful Some HttpClientResponse and a Buffer containing the body will be in the promise.
 If an excpetion was raised with HttpClientRequest#exceptionHandler or HttpClientResponse#excpetionHandler from the java-api than a None Exception will be given.

-The httpRequestNow method will in this case also not end the request.

-If you want to manipulate the HttpClientRequest before sending it use the WithRequest option.
+If you want to manipulate the HttpClientRequest before sending (ending) it use the WithRequest option.

     client = yvertx.createHttpClient "localhost:8080";

     yvertx.httpRequestNow client (Post '/some-path/')
         [WithRequest do req: req#setTimeout(2000)]
+        >>-
         \case of
         None ex: logger#error("An excpetion happended \(ex)");
         Some {response, body}: